hexaxsoftwares/houx.js/README.md

     }
   }
 ```
-Hexax will raise an observer error on access to a property that cannot be found on the model instance while naming an `observes` property.
+Houx will raise an observer error on access to a property that cannot be found on the model instance while naming an `observes` property.

 To set up an observer method for the property of `value._data` inasmuch as the target  data is a `dataRef` data, or would not require nexted property accessing.